tubesandlube/blimp/commands.md

-  replicate   Start n number of containers on n number of Docker hosts that mimic an already running container start       Start n number of containers on n number of Docker hosts stop        Stop n number of containers on n number of Docker hosts
+  replicate   Start n number of containers on n number of Docker hosts that mimic an already running container start       Start n number of containers on n number of Docker hosts stop        Stop n number of containers on n number of Docker hosts viz         Serve up html visualization of hosts and containers
 ```

 Details